Achewood: Téodor Orezscu

 Téodor is a teddy bear.
-He and his family originate from Minsk, Belarus (his father was an actuary) and is apparently of Jewish descent.
-He is a skilled cook, musician and graphic designer, and is also an all around friendly guy.
-He was originally quite crazy and uninhibited, exhibiting nudist tendencies in early Achewood strips, though he seems to have calmed down a bit over the years.
-While talented and intelligent, Téodor is also portrayed as lacking motivation and direction.
-A large exception to this is the considerable amount of time he is shown exercising or cooking, of which he is especially fond (every Achewood character has at least a slight interest in cooking, but Téodor's talent in this area is the most proficient).
+He originates from Minsk, Belarus, and is of Jewish descent.
+He is a skilled cook, musician, and graphic designer, and is portrayed as being an all around friendly guy.
+His personality was originally quite crazy, exhibiting nudist tendencies in early Achewood strips, though he seems to have dropped those in later strips.
+He is also depicted using marijuana and mushrooms.
+While talented and intelligent, he is often portrayed as lacking motivation and direction except when exercising or cooking.
 He had an online relationship with a girl named Penny, and eventually it is shown how the relationship ended up.
-Penny made Téodor the T-emblazoned sweater he wears, leaving it as a gift for him in the April 18, 2002, comic.
-While the other stuffed animals of the house treat Phillipe as a roommate, Téodor instead fills the role of Phillipe's guardian while the young otter is separated from his mother; he goes as far as to buy numerous child-care books, and, after being forced to expose the boy to Chick Tracts, diffused the effect of the prejudiced papers by making his own, nonsensical tracts to mix in with them.
-He has appeared in numerous strips recreationally using marijuana and seems to also be a user of psychedelic mushrooms.
-Téodor's birthday is in early October.
-In 2001, Lie Bot predicted Téodor's death would be on April 28, 2005.
-Téodor did in fact die on that date, after he choked on a Grolsch bottle cap whilst watching a pornographic film.
-He was revived, however, when Lyle performed a "Longshoreman's Heimlich" (swift kick to the gut), which dislodged the cap and revived him.
-Téodor listens to The Cure, Joy Division, and The Smiths.
+Penny made Téodor the T-emblazoned sweater he wears in the comic, leaving it as a gift for him.
+While the other stuffed animals of the house treat Philippe as a roommate, Téodor instead fills the role of Philippe's guardian while the otter is separated from his mother.
+Téodor died in the April 28, 2005, comic strip due to choking on a bottle cap but was revived when Lyle kicked him in the gut.
+Onstad has said Téodor is similar to him in real life.

-Onstad has claimed in at least one interview that Téodor is the most autobiographical of the strip's characters, as they are both self-conscious cooks.